fjwright/Run-REDUCE/README.md

   - Add a ContextMenu to implement key choices for Initial I/O
     Directory: Home Directory; Current Directory; Another Directory.

+### Version 1.8

+* The Typeset Maths View menu option enables typeset-style display of algebraic-mode output.
+But beware that this is currently experimental and has a number of limitations.
+* Rename Initial I/O Directory to REDUCE Working Directory in the REDUCE Configuration dialogue.
+This now sets the initial directory for both REDUCE and the file selectors and defaults to the user's home directory.
+* View options apply to each REDUCE panel independently, initialised from the last selected (and saved) values, and the redfront View option takes effect after the next prompt.
+* A toggle button on each REDUCE panel hides the input editor.
+* When split-pane view is enabled after startup, the new panel is active and a green dot at the top right shows which panel is selected.

 ### Updates since last release

-* V1.71 Re-enable Typeset I/O option, renamed to Typeset Maths, and make it work better but big delimiters are not rendered correctly.
-* Add experimental Hide Input Editor option to the View menu, available only in Single Pane Display mode.
-* V1.72 Rename Initial I/O Directory to REDUCE Working Directory.
-  This now sets the initial directory for both REDUCE and the file selectors and defaults to the user's home directory.
-* V1.73 Make view options apply to each REDUCE panel independently, initialised from the last selected (and saved) values.
-* When split-pane view is enabled, always select the new panel as active, and add a green dot at the top right of the selected REDUCEPanel to show more clearly which panel is selected.
-* Make redfront View option take effect after the next prompt.
-* BEWARE that use of redfront and fmprint currently conflict, so don't use redfront mode with typeset maths (because one or the other will not work).
-* Fix auto-run menu code not starting PSL REDUCE immediately if REDUCE was not running.
-* Add a tooltip to the green dot at the top right of the selected REDUCEPanel.
-* V1.74 On startup in split pane mode, select the left panel (by not running some of the code added in v1.73).
-* Replace the Hide Input Editor CheckBox View menu item with a Hide Editor ToggleButton on each REDUCEPanel that maximizes the I/O display within its panel.